digital-work-lab/open-source-project/docs/week_5_best_practices_teaching_notes.md

         search()
 ```

+{: .highlight }
+> Call the module as a script using `__name__ == "main"` and `python module_name.py`

 **Problems within teams**

-- no clear roles - which roles should exist?
+- No clear roles - which roles should exist?
-- ask for challenges, offer help
+- Ask for challenges, offer help
-- mention that we will check Git contribution (fair effort of all team members)
+- Mention that we will check Git contribution (fair effort of all team members)
-- usually, we give one grade per group, but groups can raise challenges (allow us to help - last resort: different grades for group members, giving a bonus to those who do more)
+- Usually, we give one grade per group, but groups can raise challenges (allow us to help - last resort: different grades for group members, giving a bonus to those who do more)

 {: .info }
 > **Open questions**